Conversion Optimization

 ✅ On the product page

+What you write in the microcopy, also becomes critical to upsell success.
 Let’s say, if someone has subscribed for a six-month period instead of a three-month one, NOW is the time to tell them that if they subscribe next time for 12 months, they will save X% more—it’s also safe to throw in an exclusive discount over email to make it sound more appealing.

 ✅ On the cart page

-If you do decide to upsell post-checkout, do it on the order confirmation page and make sure it takes shoppers just a click to buy the items (Shopify’s One Click upsell is famous for this.)
+Tip: If you do decide to upsell post-checkout, do it on the order confirmation page and make sure it takes shoppers just a click to buy the items (Shopify’s One Click upsell is famous for this.)

-Check out: Shopify Upselling Ideas for Product page, Cart, Checkout
+Further Reading: Shopify Upselling Ideas for Product page, Cart, Checkout

-3. Offer personalization at various touchpoints
+3. Offer personalization at critical touchpoints

 In many ways, higher sales is a function of shoppers feeling it’s an exact product-need match, their questions have been answered or they’ve found a great deal.